Ceasar/ceasar.github.com/posts/memex_meetup_2.md

   last 30 years?
 - Why are his capable colleagues are incapable of producing anything important here?
-- Do I know anything that they don't that might allow progress to be made?
+- Does he know anything that they don't that might allow progress to be made?

 He calibrated himself by asking us how many of us were familiar with the following questions:

 - How many of us were familiar with spaced repetition?
 How many do it regularly?
-- How many many of us were familiar with a Zettelksten?
+- How many many of us were familiar with a Zettelkasten?
 - How many of us were technologists?

 He had just published an essay, or perhaps more accurately a mini-book, called